miranda/stellar/README.md

 Planned and in-progress features include:

-- Advanced multi-monitor support
-- Mixed DPI display support
-- Mixed refresh rate support, including VRR
-- Support for modern high-resolution HiDPI displays
+- Advanced window rules (beyond even what KDE Plasma offers)
+- More levels of DPI-based bitmap UI scaling (48dpi all the way up to 192dpi)
+- More advanced Xorg configuration options through the GUI
+- Easy resolution/modesetting, with integrated CRT libswitchres
-- Support for very low-resolution displays, including CRT monitors
+- Advanced support for very low-resolution displays, including CRT monitors
-- DPI-based UI scaling without bitmap scaling or blur
-- Pixel-accurate rendering of UI elements and fonts
-- Support for all FreeType fonts, including true bitmap fonts
-- Independent screensaver and power-saving behavior per monitor
-- Advanced window rules
 - Advanced window and application grouping
-- Real-time Xorg configuration through the GUI
-- Automatic detection of hardware and monitor capabilities
-- Compositor support
 - Support for both modern and retro gaming use cases
+- More first-class Stellar apps and applets, including an audio control panel and network configurator

 ## Philosophy